SFTtech/openage/doc/reverse_engineering/formations.md

 .........
 ```

-* ordering of units inside subformation is random
+In comparison to the other formation types, the ordering of units with the boxed formation type in the subformations seems to be random and does not follow any specific rule.
+It is assumed that the units are grouped anew every time a movement order is placed.

+This formation type is also rarely used in competitive games and presumably disfavored by players.

 ### Flanked Formation

-* leaves one big vertical gap between the line formation rows
+This type of formation leaves a big vertical gap between the rows of a line formation and effectively splits it in half.
+Otherwise it behaves exactly like a Line Formation regarding ordering of units.

-* otherwise behaves like line formation
+Flanked formations play a crucial part in competitive play, when countering the attack of onagers against dense infantry.

-### Walking formation
+### Marching formation

-* is chosen if the move order is placed more than 10 tiles away.
-* is like line formation turned 90 degrees
+The marching formation cannot be select by the player but is used by the game when a movement order is placed more than 10 tiles away from the current location of the player's selection.
+It behaves like a Line Formation that is turned around by 90 degrees.
+Because this formation type is much narrower than all other types, units can fit through small gaps in tree lines and walls.

 ## Algorithmic solutions